Text Link

 In this article

-The first step in understanding the mental effects of anorexia nervosa is looking at the overlap between AN and mental health disorders.
-According to a large national study in the United States, 83.7% of individuals with AN experience another psychiatric disorder at some point during their lives.
-(2) Some of the most common mental health conditions co-occurring with anorexia nervosa, based upon the percentage of patients who will experience each condition alongside AN during their lifetimes, are as follows: (2)
+According to a large national study in the United States, 83.7% of individuals with AN experience another psychiatric disorder at some point during their lives.2 Some of the most common comorbid (co-occurring) conditions with AN include:2

 • Generalized anxiety disorder: 21.9%